artsy/artsy.github.io/_posts/2016-07-03-handling-big-projects.markdown

 ### Infrastructure

 CocoaPods has about 6 web properties, 3 of which are critical.
 The others can go down, or be behind the Xcode update schedules and people's projects will work fine.
-The 3 the critical projects are all very simple, very focused projects that only do one thing: [trunk][trunk] (provide auth, and submitting new libraries) [cocoapods.org][cocoapods_org], and [search][search].
+The 3 the critical projects are all simple, focused projects that only do one thing: [trunk][trunk] (provide auth, and submitting new libraries) [cocoapods.org][cocoapods_org], and [search][search].
 We control everything there.

-Meanwhile the less critical ones like [cocoadocs.org][cocoadocs_org] have dependencies all over the show: AppleDoc, CLOC, Xcode, Cathage, Jazzy - every one of these can, and has, been a source of unreliability for infrastructure that I maintain.
+Meanwhile the less critical ones like [cocoadocs.org][cocoadocs_org] have dependencies all over the show: AppleDoc, CLOC, Xcode, Carthage, Jazzy - every one of these can, and has, been a source of unreliability for infrastructure that I maintain.

 With Danger, I wanted to avoid building any infrastructure that does not sit on top of solid, mature projects.
 The website is statically created in [Middleman][middleman], using [boring][slim] [old][sass] technology, this means no server to host.